April 26, 2013

 - Covarde syndrome:

-- a conversion disorder seen in partners of expectant mothers during their pregnancy includes nausea, vomiting, abdominal pain and food cravings.
+of expectant mothers during their pregnancy includes nausea, vomiting,

 - Cotard’s syndrome: a combination of severely depressed mood with nihilistic delusions and/or hypochondriacal delusions usually seen elderly.